Elgin Cathedral: Construction 1224–1270

-The first church was markedly cruciform in shape and smaller than the present floor plan.
+The first church was markedly cruciform and smaller than the present floor plan.
 This early structure had a choir without aisles and more truncated, and a nave with only a single aisle on its north and south sides (Fig. 4).
 The central tower rose above the crossing between the north and south transepts and may have held bells in its upper storey.
-The north wall of the choir is the earliest extant structure, dating to the years immediately after the church's 1224 foundation; the clerestory windows on top of it are from the later post-1270 reconstruction.
-This wall has blocked up windows extending to a low level above ground, indicating that it was an external wall and proving that the eastern limb then had no aisle (Fig. 5).
+The north wall of the choir is the earliest extant structure, dating to the years immediately after the church's 1224 foundation; the clerestory windows on top of it are from the later post‑1270 reconstruction.
+This wall has blocked‑up windows extending to a low level above ground, indicating that it was an external wall and proving that the eastern limb then had no aisle (Fig. 5).

 The south transept's southern wall is nearly complete, displaying the fine workmanship of the first phase.
-It shows the Gothic pointed arch style in the windows that first appeared in France in the mid-12th century and was apparent in England around 1170, but hardly appeared in Scotland until the early 13th century.
+It shows the Gothic pointed arch style in the windows that first appeared in France in the mid‑12th century and was apparent in England around 1170, but hardly appeared in Scotland until the early 13th century.
 It also shows the round early Norman window design that continued to be used in Scotland during the entire Gothic period (Fig. 6).
 The windows and the quoins are of finely cut ashlar sandstone.
 A doorway in the southwest portion of the wall has large mouldings and has a pointed oval window placed above it.
-Adjacent to the doorway are two lancet-arched windows that are topped at the clerestory level with three round-headed windows.
+Adjacent to the doorway are two lancet‑arched windows that are topped at the clerestory level with three round‑headed windows.
 The north transept has much less of its structure preserved, but much of what does remain, taken together with a study by John Slezer in 1693, shows that it was similar to the south transept, except that the north transept had no external door and featured a stone turret containing a staircase.

-The west front has two 13th-century buttressed towers 27.4 m high that were originally topped with wooden spires covered in protective lead.
+The west front has two 13th‑century buttressed towers 27.4 m high that were originally topped with wooden spires covered in protective lead.
 Although the difference between the construction of the base course and the transepts suggests that the towers were not part of the initial design, it is likely that the building process was not so far advanced that the masons could fully integrate the nave and towers into each other (Fig. 7).